mehdius708/learning-30-days-of-python/README.md

-30 days of python learning repository
+30 days of python learning repository following the coding for entrepreneurs youtube videos.